inspire-eu-validation/view-service/A.09.IR12.resource.locator.node.md

-# A.11.IR11.resource.type.node
+# A.09.IR12.resource.locator.node

-**Purpose**: Within the scope defined by the INSPIRE directive the value of the Resource Type shall be fixed to service for spatial data services.
-As the Resource Type is not supported by ISO 19128 – WMS 1.3.0, an extension shall be used to map this to an element within an element.
+**Purpose**: An extension shall be used to map Resource Locator to an element within an element.

 **Prerequisites**